summerstime/surfs_up/README.md

 ## Overview
 This project is to satisfy Module 9 of the Data Analytics Bootcamp.
-The tasks for this challenge include the analysis of temperatures in Hawaii (Oahu, specifically) and determining if the surf shop business should move forward.
+The tasks for this challenge include the analysis of temperatures in Hawaii (Oahu, specifically) and to determine if the surf shop business should move forward.
 W. Avy is the investor who has prior experience with opening surf shops in Hawaii.
-However, his prior experience what not positive, since he did not perform analysis on the weather.
+However, his prior experience was not positive, since he did not perform analysis on the weather.
 Included in this surf shop business idea is serving of ice cream.
 With data that W. Avy has provided for Oahu, an analysis was performed.
-The results are shown below with a summary of other aspects that could be investigated before signing on to move forward.
+The results are shown below with a summary of other aspects that could be investigated before signing onto the project to move forward.

 ### Results - Months of June and December across multiple years (Fahrenheit)
 * 😎 June Data - Total data points (1700)